NVIDIA/cloud-native-docs/gpu-operator/gpu-operator-rdma.rst

      - Legacy NVIDIA-peermem

    * - GPU Driver
-     - Branch 535 or higher.
-       An Open Kernel module driver is required.
+     - An Open Kernel module driver is required.
-     - Branch 470, 535 or higher.
+     - Any supported driver.

    * - CUDA
      - CUDA 11.7 or higher.